vinx13/vinx13.github.io/content/post/2018-06-26-expression-template.md

 ```
 A simple idea is to switch over element types of vectors and call templated routine `linalg::add<T>`.
 In this way we will have to switch every time, over each expression involved, e.g, a, b, c and a+b.
-This is not desirable not only for runtime overhead but also much boilpolate code we will have to add.
+This is not desirable not only for runtime overhead but also much boilerplate code we will have to add.

 To prevent redundant big switches every time, lazy evaluation is a quite nice idea here.
 Let's start with a simple `Vector`:
 ```cpp